Retour

 Find out more:

-Each year, ENGIE publishes its Integrated Report and its Climate Report, as well as a dashboard of energy transition indicators around the world
+Each year, ENGIE publishes its Integrated Report and its 2024 Climate Notebook, as well as a dashboard of energy transition indicators around the world.

 (*) Climate glossary